 Q: Will 8-week classes be less work?

-A: No, each course is still worth 3 credit hours and will require that amount of work.
+A: No, each course is still worth 3 credit hours and will require the same amount of work.

 Q: How much time should I allow for course work per week?